BookOps-CAT/bookops-worldcat/docs/index.md

 Bookops-Worldcat is a Python wrapper around [OCLC's](https://www.oclc.org/en/home.html) [Worldcat](https://www.worldcat.org/) [Search](https://www.oclc.org/developer/develop/web-services/worldcat-search-api.en.html) and [Metadata](https://www.oclc.org/developer/develop/web-services/worldcat-metadata-api.en.html) APIs.

-Bookops-Worldcat simplifies some of the APIs boilerplate and takes advantage of functinality of the [Requests library](https://requests.readthedocs.io/en/master/).
+Bookops-Worldcat simplifies some of the OCLC's APIs boilerplate and hopefully lowers a threshold to access and utilize these web services by cataloging departments that may not have sufficient programming support.
+Python language with it's gentle learning curve seems a perfect vehicle to facilite this goal further.

+This package takes advantage of functionality of a popular [Requests library](https://requests.readthedocs.io/en/master/).
+Interaction with OCLC's services is build around Requests' sessions.
+Authorizing a session requires simply passing OCLC's WSkey (SearchSession) or an access token (MetadataSession).
+Opening a session allows to call its specifc methods that facilitate communication between your script/client and a particular endpoint of OCLC's service.
+Much of the hurdles related to making valid requests hides under the hood of this package making it as simple as possible.
+Please note, not all functionalities of Worldcat Search and Metadata APIs are implemented because this tool was primarily build for our organization's specific needs.
+We are open though to any collaboration to expand and improve the package.

+**Supported OCLC web services:**

 The wrapper supports at the moment only OAuth 2.0 endpoints and flows, specifically it uses Client Credential Grant and Access Token.
-Please note, not all functionalities of Worldcat Search and Metadata APIs are implemented because this tool was build for our organization's specific needs.
-We are open though to collaboration to expand and improve the package.

 [WorldCat Search API](https://www.oclc.org/developer/develop/web-services.en.html) provides developer-level access to WorldCat for bibliographic, holdings and location data.
 It requires credentials (WSkey only) that can be obtain from OCLC.
 It allows searching and retrieving bibliographic records for books, videos, music, etc.
 BookOps wrapper offers following operations:

 + SRU (query in a form of a CQL Search)
 + Read (retrieves a single bibliographic record by OCLC number)
 + Lookup By ISBN
 + Lookup By ISSN
 + Lookup By Standard Number

 [Worldcat Metadata API](https://www.oclc.org/developer/develop/web-services/worldcat-metadata-api.en.html) is a read-write service for WorldCat.
 It allows to add and update records in WorldCat, mantain holdings, and work with local bibliographic data.
 Metadata API requires OCLC credentials.
 BookOps wrapper focuses on following API operations: